Enigmatic-Smile/docs/programs/README.md

 We call this process Program Sync ⚡️.

 Location status is reported separately for each card scheme.
 Each location/scheme combination can have one of four statuses: **Inactive, Syncing, Active, or Failed**.
-In the test environment, every added Location skips the Program Sync processand is automatically set to *Active*.
+> In the test environment, every added Location skips the Program Sync processand is automatically set to *Active*.
 In the live environment, the location begins in an *Inactive* state.
 The Location status is updated to *Syncing* after it is  submitted to the card schemes.
 It then moves to *Active* when we receive confirmation from the schemes that the location has been successfully on-boarded to your program.
 If the schemes have an issue with a specific location, the status is set to *Failed* and a case is opened to resolve the issue.

-For Live Locations, yyou can track your location status on the dashboard.
+For Locations in the Live environment, yyou can track your location status on the dashboard.
 A green check ✅ means we have received at least one transaction from this location confirming the active onboarding status.
 A **RT** icon will show where we can track real-time authorisation transaction and the **RT** will turn green when we receive the first auth transaction from this location.

 While your Program is syncing you have a progress bar to follow the current status and estimated finish time.